Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Aerocapture Dynamics Analysis Using Taylor Series

 \subsubsection{Selective Higher-Order Cauchy Green Tensors}

-While the HOCGTs can accurately identify nonlinearity for the full state~\cite{jenson_bounding_2024}, certain states are of more interest for performance analysis than others.
+While the HOCGTs can accurately identify directions of nonlinearity for the full state~\cite{jenson_bounding_2024}, certain states are more pertinent for performance analysis than others.
+For example, Muralidharan and Howell previously investigated the stretching directions from subsets of the solution flow using second-order CGTs for Near Rectilinear Halo Orbits~\cite{muralidharan_leveraging_2022,muralidharan_stretching_2023}.
+In particular, they found that stretching magnitudes computed from subsets including velocity perturbations at the final time were significantly larger than those computed considering the entire state or position coordinates.
+By designing stationkeeping maneuvers with minimal components along these stretching directions, the resulting trajectory had lower orbit maintenance costs.
+Instead of considering only the linear dynamics and changes in only position or velocity, we develop tensors which can be used to find the maximum stretching directions for arbitrary combinations of the state considering higher-order dynamics.

 To understand dynamic sensitivity in these key states, we are most interested in obtaining the directions that correspond to the maximum magnitude change in those states, $\boldsymbol{\xi} = \mathbf{S} \mathbf{x} \in \mathbb{R}^{w}$, instead of the entire state vector, $\xvec$. $\mathbf{S} \in \mathbb{R}^{w\times n}$ is a constant selection matrix where $w \leq n$, where each row is a Cartesian basis vector along the state selected, and the selected states $\boldsymbol{\xi}$ are in $\mathbb{R}^w$.
 Here we derive sCGTs, whose tensor eigenpairs can be used to find the maximum stretching direction for the selected states.

 The expression to propagate the selected states $\boldsymbol{\xi}$ from $t_y$ to $t_z$ can be written using STTs as:

 and the analog to HOCGT \cref{eqn:HOCGTs} in for sCGTs is:

 where $\boldsymbol{\mathcal{S}}^{[2]}$ is the second-order sCGT, which is already symmetric by definition.
 The third- and fourth-order $\tilde{\boldsymbol{\mathcal{S}}}^{[m]}$ coefficients are not supersymmetric in general.
 The coefficients are defined as: